 Looking to buy gluten free/grain free tortillas?

-Up until a couple weeks ago, I thought the only way to eat grain free tortillas was to make them from scratch.
+Up until a couple months ago, I thought the only way to eat grain free tortillas was to make them from scratch.
 BUT I just found a brand that makes cassava, almond flour, and coconut flour tortillas.
-Check them out!
+Check out the grain free tortillas on Amazon!
 They’re delicious.

 Recipe 1: Homemade Grain-Free (Cassava Flour) Tortillas [Paleo / Aip]

-- 2 cups cassava flour (about 4 oz)
+- 2 cups cassava flour (about 4 oz using a digital kitchen scale)

 - 2 tsp salt, to taste (we LOVE this salt because of the nutritional benefits)